-Chickens are held in grow-out houses with no access to outdoor and often with no windows.
+Chickens are held in poultry houses with no access to outdoor and often with no windows.
 There are no stimuli that the birds would get in a natural environment.
-Stock density can be as high as 33kg per square meter, which means that there are more than 16 2-kg birds per 1 square meter, so one bird has space of one A4 sheet of paper.
+Stock density can be as high as 33kg per square meter, which means that there are more than 16 2-kg birds per 1 square meter, so one bird has the space of one A4 sheet of paper.

 Towards the end of the life cycle, broilers are captured, packed into plastic boxes, and taken to a slaughterhouse.
 During catching and transport the animals often sustain even more injuries.

 Broiler chicken is the most-killed land animal in the world – every year more than 50 billion chickens are killed for meat worldwide.